dojo/framework/src/stores/README.md

 Container Property API:

- * `renderer`: A render function that has the store injected in order to access state and pass process to child widgets.
+ * `renderer`: A render function that has the store injected in order to access state and pass processes to child widgets.
  * `stateKey`: The key of the state in the registry.
  * `paths` (optional): A function to connect the `Container` to sections of the state.